wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ## 7. Improvements: Double DQN

-After having the base DQN implementation working I decided to try implementing
+After having the base DQN implementation working I decided to try implementing the improvements mentioned in the lectures, namely: Double DQN, Prioritized Experience Replay, and Dueling DQN.
+So far, we have implemented the first two, and in this section we discuss the first one.

 ## 8. Improvements: Prioritized Experience Replay